AlexOlival/ayo/README.md

 Once we have a first working proof of concept, we can merge to `master` and tag a beta release!

 ## Future Prospects
-Open an API and maybe create an Android and iOS mobile client!
+Open an API and create an Android and iOS mobile client.
-Also, we would like to actually deploy this application to production.
+Also, we would like to actually deploy this application to production - even if for a little while.

-Regardless, the goal is to have fun, learn, improve and have something to show for :)
+Regardless, the goal is to have fun, learn, improve and us have something to show for :)